 Best model rocket kits: Our picks

-Best overall pick: LEGO NASA Apollo Saturn V
+Best overall: LEGO NASA Apollo Saturn V

 If you’re more interested in the mechanics of the build than the takeoff itself, this kit allows your kids to construct a complex, yet seamlessly designed NASA rocket from scratch.
 With 1969 pieces, three removable rocket stages, and two mini-figures, they can relive landing on the moon from your living room.

-Premium pick: LEGO Star Wars Ultimate Millennium Falcon
+Best LEGO: LEGO Star Wars Ultimate Millennium Falcon

 If you want to build a galactic keepsake from your favorite films, look no further than this 7,541-piece model.
 This pick comes with two crews of mini-figures, an engine room, two escape pod hatches, a removable hull panel, a boarding ramp, and blaster cannon.
 For anyone who wants to try their hand at a fantasy-themed complicated build, this pick will surely hit the mark.